 - Valuation of transferees' deposits: these cash deposits are made according to the contractual terms of certain Reinsurance Treaties and make it possible to guarantee Wakam the repayment of claims by the Reinsurer in the amount of its share.
 The economic value on the Solvency 2 prudential balance sheet remains zero, identical to the value recorded in the company financial statements. - Valuation of the provision for risks and liabilities: The provision for risks and liabilities consists of provisions for litigation, provisions for fines and penalties, and provisions for retirement bonuses.
-These provisions are not subject to restatement on the Solvency 2 prudential balance sheet. - Pegulation of subordinated liabilities: in accordance with Article 14 of Delegated Regulation 2015/35 of 10 October 2014 and the Guidelines published by EIOPA on the valuation of financial liabilities, the company takes into account changes in market conditions affecting the value of its subordinated debt, with the exception of changes in market conditions affecting its own credit risk.
-Subordinated debt is thus valued on the economic balance sheet as the sum of the coupons and redemption at maturity discounted on the risk-free interest rate curve as of 31 December 2022, to which the credit risk premium specific to Wakam, the group's entity on which the subordinated debts are positioned, is added. - Valuation of other debts: Other debts correspond to the amounts due to public bodies (taxes, social contributions, etc.) and suppliers.
-Their economic value is restated with accrued interest not due because these items are integrated into the prudential balance sheet on the subordinated debts item.
-The restatement is €0.8 million as of 31 December 2022. - Valuation of accrual/deferral liability accounts: The economic value of other liabilities is restated with the adjustments for premiums on the Solvency 2 prudential balance sheet because these items are integrated into the market value of the investments appearing under Assets.
-The restatement of the premiums is €0.3 million as of 31 December 2022.
+These provisions are not subject to restatement on the Solvency 2 prudential balance sheet. - Valuation of subordinated liabilities: in accordance with Article 14 of Delegated Regulation 2015/35 of 10 October 2014 and the Guidelines published by EIOPA on the valuation of financial liabilities, the company takes into account changes in market conditions affecting the value of its subordinated debt, with the exception of changes in market conditions affecting its own credit risk.
+Subordinated debt is thus valued on the economic balance sheet as the sum of the coupons and redemption at maturity discounted on the risk-free interest rate curve as of 31 December 2022, to which the credit risk premium specific to Wakam is added. - Valuation of other debts: Other debts correspond to the amounts due to public bodies (taxes, social contributions, etc.) and suppliers.
+Their economic value remains identical to the book value on the prudential balance sheet.
+They are made up of: - " securities sold under a repurchase agreement for €19 million.
+These securities will mature no later than May 2023, - bank debts for €1 million, " - debts for paid leave for €1 million, " - the provision for participation and profit-sharing for €1 million, " - the provision for variable compensation for €4 million, " - contributions due to social organisations for €5 million, " - taxes for €46 million. " - Valuation of accrual/deferral liability accounts: The economic value of other liabilities is restated with the adjustments for premiums on the Solvency 2 prudential balance sheet because these items are integrated into the market value of the investments appearing under Assets.
+The restatement of the premiums is $\notin 0.3$ million as of 31 December 2022.